Roller skates

 Roller skates are boots with wheels mounted to the bottom, allowing the user to travel on hard surfaces similarly to an ice skater on ice.
 The first roller skate was an inline skate design, effectively an ice skate with a line of wheels replacing the blade.
 In modern usage, the term typically refers to skates with two pairs of wheels on shared axles like those of skateboards (early versions of which were made using roller skate parts).
 Skates with this configuration are also known as "quad skates" or "quads" and, like skateboards, steer by tilting the skate to one side, which causes the axles to turn inward.

+Roller skating is a hobby, sport, and mode of transportation using roller skates.

 History

 While the first reported use of wheeled skates was on a London stage in 1743, the first patented "roller skate" was introduced in 1760 by Belgian inventor John Joseph Merlin.
 They were hard to steer and stopping was difficult due to the fact that they did not have any type of braking mechanism and as such they failed to gain popularity.
 Merlin demonstrated his invention during a party in the city of Huy, during which he skated while playing the violin.

 In the 1840s, Meyerbeer's opera Le prophète featured a scene in which performers used roller-skates to simulate ice-skating on a frozen lake set on stage.
 This exposure had an impact on audiences and led to the rise of roller skating as a new and popular activity throughout the Continent.
 As ice skaters subsequently developed the art of figure skating, roller skaters wanted the ability to turn in their skates in a similar fashion.